mikegonz/AlbumVis/README.md

 If you do have a client ID and secret, or you are me—directions giving the _spotipy_ library access to the proper credentials and for running this application are found in the file `runexample.sh`.

-If spotify credentials have been exported as environment variables, run by:
+If spotify credentials have been exported as environment variables, run like so:

 `python3 albumvis.py <username> <display_mode>`